ScoredOne/NanoJson/README.md

 ### TryGet*

 Indexers are designed to throw, values that you are absolutely certain exist are aquired through indexers.
-To allow null returns on attemps, Try methods are provided.
+To allow null returns on attempts, Try methods are provided.
 When failing to aquire a value, it will return the static Empty value (As structs cant be null).
 Provide the key just like the indexer.

 ```CS